 PPP Forgiveness Information and Resources

 We are awaiting revised guidance and loan forgiveness applications from SBA.

 Since the new legislation also contains changes to the forgiveness process.
 Compeer Financial recommends clients pause on submitting PPP forgiveness applications at this point.
 We will not be submitting any additional PPP forgiveness applications to SBA until we receive guidance from SBA on the changes to the forgiveness process.

 Loan forgiveness will be dependent on the client expending the funds on documented payroll costs, covered mortgage interest payments, covered rent payments, covered utilities, covered operations expenditures, covered property damage costs, covered supplier costs, and covered worker protection expenditures, and not more than 40% of the forgiven amount may be for non-payroll costs.

 Questions about the PPP loan program?
 Please contact [email protected]

 If your application for business credit is denied, you have the right to a written statement of the specific reasons for that denial.
 To obtain that statement, please contact us within 60 days from the date that you were notified of our decision.
-We will send you a written statement of the reasons for that denial within 30 days of your request for the statement.
+We will send you a written statement of the statement.
 NOTICE: The Federal Equal Credit Opportunity Act prohibits creditors from discriminating against credit applicants on the basis of race, color, religion, national origin, sex, marital status, age (provided the applicant has the capacity to enter into a binding contract), because all or part of the applicant's income derives from any public assistance program, or because the applicant has in good faith exercised any right under the Consumer Credit Protection Act.
 The federal agency that administers our compliance with this law is the Farm Credit Administration, 1501 Farm Credit Drive, McLean, VA 22102-5090.